sadit/NeighborhoodApproximationIndex.jl/README.md

 ```

+The `KnrIndex` supports appending and automatic optimization to achieve some desired performance, also, user-based distance functions could work pretty fast since the indexes are written in the Julia language.
-I am rewritting some of this methods in Julia.
-Therefore, by now, you will not find a complete set of features (like compact datastructures) or a broad exploration in the distance functions in the mapped space.
-The precise implementations with compression can be found in the old C# library [natix](https://github.com/sadit/natix).
+Nonetheless, the inverted files are plain in-memory structures without any kind of compression or compactness.
+The compressed datastructure can be found in the old C# library [natix](https://github.com/sadit/natix).